Holographic $a$-functions and Boomerang RG Flows: A More General -function

 for any $d \geq 3$.
 What remains is to show that

 which is automatically true for even $d$.
 However, we ultimately want to prove that

 for any $d$, be it odd or even.

-The first step of the proof consists of assuming that there exists a value of $\rho$, denoted by $\rho_*>0$, for which the left-hand side of \eqref{eq:Ineq_Proof} crosses zero.
+To prove \eqref{eq:Ineq_Proof}, we proceed with a proof by contradiction.
+The first step of such proof consists of assuming that there exists a value of $\rho$, denoted by $\rho_*>0$, for which the left-hand side of \eqref{eq:Ineq_Proof} crosses zero.
 For $\rho>\rho_*$ the l.h.s. will be positive, which we know already since the conditions \eqref{eq:BdryCondXs} indicate that the expression asymptotes to

+This means we are assuming that the l.h.s. of the previous expression will be negative for $\rho < \rho_*$, zero at $\rho=\rho_*$ and non-negative for $\rho=\rho_*$.